Wilhelm Herzog: Life

 Between 1929 and 1933, he wrote Die Affäre Dreyfus (The Dreyfus Affair), Der Kampf einer Republik, and Panama.
 Die Affäre Dreyfus was adapted to English as the 1931 film Dreyfus and as a play by the theatre critic James Agate, having a short run in London as "I Accuse!", in 1937.

-In 1947 His work "From Dreyfus to Petain: The Struggle of a Republic" was copyrighted.
+He emigrated to Switzerland in 1933 and to southern France in 1939.
+He was interned in the Camp des Milles until 1941 when he escaped to Trinidad.
+He was allowed to enter the United States in 1945.
+In 1947, his work From Dreyfus to Petain: The Struggle of a Republic was copyrighted.

+In 1952, he won his lawsuit against the editor-in-chief of Der Schweizerische Beobachter, Hermann Schneider, and the director of Büchergilde Gutenberg, Hans Oprecht, who had alleged that he had enriched himself out of delaying the publication of Romain Rolland's two works by some 10 years and selling the rights to them to another publisher.
+He left Switzerland and moved permanently to Munich in the same year.

-His main work was a 4 tome encyclopedia, Große Gestalten der Geschichte (Great Figures of History), conceived in the tradition of Diderot's Encyclopédie.
+His main work was a 4-volume encyclopedia, Große Gestalten der Geschichte (Great Figures of History), conceived in the tradition of Diderot's Encyclopédie.
+In his autobiography, published in 1959, he included accounts of his meetings with Vladimir Lenin (to whom he attributed an admiration for Ignatius of Loyola), Thomas Mann, Rainer Maria Rilke, Bertrand Russell, Albert Schweitzer, Joseph Stalin and Leon Trotsky.

+Personal life

 From 1915 to 1921 he was married to German film actress Erna Morena (1885–1962) and had one daughter with her.